Create test case using Script Mode

 Follow these steps to automate the above test scenario in Script view:

-1. Select File > New > Test Case from the main menu to create a test case.
-Provide the name for the new test case, then click OK.
+- Select File > New > Test Case from the main menu.
+Provide the name for the new test case.
+Click OK.

-5. Select the Open Browser keyword.
-This keyword opens a browser and navigates to the specified URL if provided.
-The detail for a selected keyword is shown in a popup screen.
+- Select the Open Browser keyword.
+This keyword opens a browser and navigates to the specified URL if it is provided.
+The details for the selected keyword will be shown in a popup screen.

-7. Enter the Click.
+- Enter Click.
 This keyword represents the click action on a given object.
 You need to specify an object for this action.

-9. You can find object's ID from its Properties dialog.
+9. You can find an Object ID from its Properties dialog.
 For example:

-10. Enter the **Verify Element Present**keyword.
-This keyword validates if a certain object is displayed on the executing browser.
+- Enter the Verify Element Present keyword to validate if a certain object is displayed on the executing browser.
 Similar to the previous step, you need to specify the object to be used with this keyword.

-12. The following API docs are useful when working with scripts:
+- You may find these API docs useful while working with scripts:

-Katalon Studio should be able to execute the script of the test case.
-Test execution results are shown in Log Viewer as below:
+The test execution results are shown in Log Viewer as below: